dreamworkerln/StarGame/readme.md

 Missile kill ship in one hit.

-Minigun is auto-firing at close target (most time bringing it down).
+Minigun is auto-firing at close target (act as close-in weapon system (point-defence)) Most time bringing targets down but may miss on simultaneous incoming missiles from different directions).

 Green curve - you trajectory in planet gravity force.
 Blue curve - you shell trajectory in planet gravity force.

 Force shield can repulse several (~4) hit from shell.
 It slowly regenerating to full charge.

-It's deathmatch so enemy ship will search for new target on spawn or if its current target is destroyed.

-No sounds are disabled due to libgdx  random stattering (~20 ms) when playing sound.
+Sound effects are disabled due to libgdx  random stattering (~20 ms) when playing sound.

-Difficulty level.
+Difficulty levels

-I'm testing with ru.geekbrains.screen.GameScreen.DIFFICULTY_LEVEL = 400;
-So you you found too hard to you rebuild with DIFFICULTY_LEVEL = 1000;

-DIFFICULTY_LEVEL == 100 seems been impossible to me.
+Choose one that fit you skill in

+ru.geekbrains.screen.GameScreen.show() {
+...
+        // NOVICE
+        ENEMY_RESPAWN_TIME = 500;
+        ENEMIES_COUNT_IN_WAVE = 1;
+...
+}

+Code need refactoring, etc., but better if it was written in C ++ to avoid using buffer objects for Vector2, GC related things, so i give up on it.